 (2) An allocation for administrative expenditures incurred in the administration of the medical assistance (MA) program and the state children's health insurance program (SCHIP) issued on behalf of the Ohio department of medicaid.

 (B) The funding for each IM allocation consists of one hundred per cent state funds, and is in addition to the county mandated share required by section 5101.16 of the Revised Code and detailed in rule 5101:9-6-31 of the Administrative Code.
+Federal funds are passed through to the CDJFS as follows:

 (C) ODJFS will communicate the funding and liquidation periods for these allocations through the county finance information system (CFIS).
 The CDJFS must expend funds by the end of the funding period and disburse and report expenditures no later than the end of the liquidation period.